clemsos/metalsmith-scan-images/README.md

 # Metalsmith Scan Images

+A metalsmith plugin to easily create image galleries.
-A metalsmith plugin that scan all images in subfolders and add it to metadata.
+The plugin scan all images in subfolders following a pattern and add it to metadata, so you can display it in a template afterwards.

 ## Install